 Rise of the E3D Toolchangers

 Ever since the Tool Changer presentation many designers and builders have been racing to develop their own system or E3D Tool Changer clone.
 Not that E3D minds, they’ll be publishing the complete design open-source on Thingiverse soon.

 If you havn’t heard of the RailCore 3D Printer you should check it out.
 It’s pretty much the best corexy printer kit available at the moment.
 In addition to it’s slick design the printer uses linear rails on all three axis and has the best print quality compared to the many other designs.
 We had a chance to catch up with RailCore Labs and Project R3D at the show.
 RailCore Labs is the creator of the RailCore line of printers and Project R3D is the main manufacture of the printer and kits.
 The machine design is done well and there are a ecosystem of upgrade available.
 In addition to the crew of RailCore exhibiting at #MMRF2019, 713Maker and Mandala Rose Works were also exhibiting.
 The two companies manufacture all the really pretty CNC machined aluminum upgrades and parts that make up the RailCore ecosystem.
 The RailCore printer in image below has a custom all metal machined aluminum enclosure manufactured by 713Maker.
 713Maker also manufactures other machined aluminum upgrade parts for a range of delta printers and other various printer kits that are in need for metal upgrades.

 The Exoslide is a scalable core-xy design influenced by the Voron II.
-It has a moving gantry with a custom carriage setup.
+It has a moving gantry and custom injection molded carriages with 10mm bearings running along the extrusions.
+The modular linear carriage slides have a adjustable bearing preload and M4 nuts embedded throughout each face for mounting various components and bracketry.